 Power to the employees!

 A relatively new phenomenon, a flexible schedule emphasizes the workers.
-A flexible schedule offers them the opportunity to meet their own needs and work according to their programme.
+A flexible schedule offers them the opportunity to meet their own needs and work according to their program.

 The Benefits of a flexible schedule for a business and employees

 When following a flexible schedule, the workforce isn't constrained to a fixed location every day of the week.
 They can do it from home, a café or even a beach if they are so inclined!
 As long as they can maintain a stable Internet source, the only thing that they have to think about is ensuring that the work gets completed.

 The trust afforded to employees to work beyond their bosses' sightline can boost employee morale and commitment.
 In addition, they recognize their employer's faith that they will complete their tasks correctly and on time away from the office.
 As a result, the workforce will not wish to let them down and repay the trust shown.

 And the benefits of this also extends to the business.
 With employees working elsewhere, it can lead to significant savings on your overheads.
 Electricity, office space, energy bills.
 All will start tumbling, with employees no longer needing to be in the office every day.

 It can promote a healthier attitude to work and life.

 Employees no longer have to base their entire existence around work.
 No more time spent commuting every day, no more fixed schedule, no more set holiday days.
 Instead, the workforce can achieve control of their lives.
 They can balance the need to meet their working requirements with those away from their job, household, family or personal.
 They can try the new hobby that they always wished they could start, spend more time with friends and family, or travel the world.